ktenzer/keithtenzer.com/_posts/2022-10-20-temporal_schedules.md

 - Cannot be paused
 - Cannot support overlapping runs (same workflow id)
 - Has a single string specification, not structured data
-- Start's in an odd state: started but not scheduled
+- Start's in an odd state (started but not scheduled)

 The cron feature will remain for now along with the new scheduler but at some point may be deprecated.